amiltonwong/CarND-Advanced-Lane-Lines/writeup_template.md

 $ python bin_thresh.py
 ```

 To generate a binary image, I mainly use a combination of color and gradient threshold approach.
-Color thresholding steps are listed at line (-) in ```bin_thresh.py```, while gradient thresholding are listed at line (-).
+Color gradient x thresholding steps are listed at line (17-27) in ```bin_thresh.py```, while s channel from HSV color transform thresholding are listed at line (29-38).
 Firstly, I use the OpenCV Sobel function cv2.sobel() to obtain the gradient in X direction (finding vertical lines is better) and threshold out the range of [20,100].
 Secondly, I convert the image to HSV colour-space and then threshold the S-channel in range of [170, 255].
-Finally, I combine these two operations using bitwise-or operation to obtain the output binary thresholded image.
+Finally, I combine these two operations using bitwise-or operation to obtain the output binary thresholded image (combined_binary.jpg).

 The following figure is the binary thresholded output (sobel x gradient + HLS s channel threshold) of test image (test1.jpg)